 - National Council on Aging. (n.d.).
 Find an Evidence-Based Falls Prevention Program in Your Area.
 Retrieved from https://www.ncoa.org/healthy-aging/falls-prevention/falls-prevention-awareness-week/how-to-get-involved/find-evidence-based-falls-program-area/

 - National Fire Safety Council. (n.d.).
 Fire Safety Topics.
 Retrieved from https://nfsc.org/materials/topics

 - National Fire Safety Council. (n.d.).
 Home Fire Escape Plan.
 Retrieved from https://nfsc.org/materials/materials-by-type/home-fire-escape-plan

 - National Institute on Aging. (n.d.).
 Four Types of Exercise Can Improve Your Health and Physical Ability.
 National Institutes on Aging.
-Retrieved from https://go4life.nia.nih.gov/health/four-types-exercise-can-improve-your-health-and-physical-ability#balance
+Retrieved from https://www.nia.nih.gov/health/four-types-exercise-can-improve-your-health-and-physical-ability#balance

 - National Safety Council. (n.d.).
 All Leading Causes of Death.
 Death by Demographics.
 Retrieved from https://injuryfacts.nsc.org/all-injuries/deaths-by-demographics/all-leading-causes-of-death/

 - National Safety Council. (n.d.).
 Fall-Prevention Measures Can Keep Older Adults Independent.
 Retrieved from https://www.nsc.org/home-safety/safety-topics/older-adult-falls

 - National Safety Council. (n.d.).
 Injury Facts; All Injuries Overview.
 Retrieved from https://injuryfacts.nsc.org/all-injuries/overview/